Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Comments: avoid PHP Notice when using Jetpack's Comment form feature when your site is no longer properly connected to WordPress.com.
 - Connection: fix Jetpack redirect after registration.
 - Form Block: prevent error notice when processing submission from 404 page.
-- Form block: fix Checkbox Group option color.
+- Form Block: fix Checkbox Group option color.
-- Form block: preserve line breaks in form submissions.
+- Form Block: preserve line breaks in form submissions.
 - Gathering Twitter Threads: ensure that only contributors can access the endpoint to unroll threads.
 - Masterbar: ensure that the WordPress.com Add Ons menu item doesn't display on Jetpack-connected sites.
 - Masterbar: fix All Posts dashboard redirect issue when switching between classic and default editor views.